 Long Term (3 months)

 Store in the freezer in a freezer-safe container or bag for up to 3 months.
 Thaw in the fridge a day before or microwave for 15-30 seconds until softened.

 - Healthier Peanut Butter Chocolate Chip Cookies (GF)

 - Oat Flour Persimmon Snickerdoodles (GF)

 - Sugar Cookie Bars

-I hope I’ve inspired you to bake these vegan brownie cookies!
-If try them out, don’t forget to tag me in your photos on instagram @ellielikes.cooking, leave a comment/rating down below and let me know how you liked them!
-I love seeing all of your tasty recreations 🙂 Happy baking ♡
+If you try out these vegan brownie cookies, don’t forget to leave a comment/rating down below and tag me in your photos on instagram @ellielikes.cooking.
+I love seeing all of your tasty recreations!

 Vegan Flourless Brownie Cookies